mcdominik/turboalias/README.md

 turboalias import
 ```

-Scans your current shell for aliases and imports them into turboalias
+Scans your current shell for aliases and imports them into turboalias.
+Changes apply instantly!

 ### Clear all aliases